Brake Job Simplicity

 The Cost Of Labor will Hurt

 Labor for Brake Pad Replacement runs from $80 – 115.
-And that also means a mark-up for the parts.
+We start at $60 without selling any parts.
+Just Brakes just installs.

 Make it simple.
 Find the best Brake Pads or Brake Rotors for your budget (buying online will save you money); and make an appointment for Installation.
 If you like, please call Darrell, that’s me.